telerik/xaml-docs/knowledge-base/kb-changehandicon-to-loadingicon.md

 ## Solution

-You can use the `MouseDown` event of the `RadGridView` control to get the `FilterDropDown`.
+You can use the `MouseLeftButtonDown` event of the `RadGridView` control to get the `FilterDropDown`.
 Then you can override the cursor.

 #### __[C#]__
 {{region kb-changehandicon-to-loadingicon}}
+	public MainWindow()
+	{
+		InitializeComponent();
+		this.gridView.AddHandler(RadGridView.MouseLeftButtonDownEvent, new 			MouseButtonEventHandler(OnGridViewMouseLeftButtonDown), true);
+	}

 	private void OnGridViewMouseLeftButtonDown(object sender, MouseButtonEventArgs e)
 	{
 		var clickedElement = (FrameworkElement)e.OriginalSource;